 Choose when you reach your audience

-Another great benefit of email marketing is controlling when emails go out.
+Another great benefit of email marketing for startups is controlling when emails go out.
 If you believe that your readers are morning people, send it out in the morning.
 Do you have a lot of people reading emails during evening commutes?
 Start sending your newsletter in the evening hours.

 At first, it will be tough to know when to send your relevant content.
 Fortunately, you can look at email-related data as you continue your email campaign.
 Soon, you should notice peak times or dates when your emails reach the most people.